exasol/pyexasol/doc/changes/unreleased.md

         ```
 * #181: Modified integration tests to run also with `ssl.CERT_REQUIRED`
 * #187: Updated poetry to 2.1.2 & exasol-toolbox to `1.0.1`
-* Relocked dependencies to resolve CVE-2025-43859 for transistive dependence `h11`
+* Relocked dependencies to resolve CVE-2025-43859 for transitive dependency `h11`
 * Relocked dependencies for transitive dependencies to resolve CVE-2025-47287 `tornado` and CVE-2025-47273 for `setuptools`
 * Relocked dependencies for transitive dependency to resolve CVE-2024-47081  `requests`